Thursday, June 30, 2016

 - Wikipedia (HERE), the GAD Wiki (HERE), and the IMDb (HERE) have info about Lawrence G. Blochman and his output, while Only Detect discusses one of Blochman's novels (HERE).

-- Dr. Daniel Webster Coffee appeared in just over two dozen shorter works between 1947 and 1974 (ten are available free online); here is the FictionMags list of his appearances ("ss" = short story; "nv" = novelette):
+- Dr. Daniel Webster Coffee appeared in just over two dozen shorter works between 1947 and 1974 (quite a few are available free online); here is the FictionMags list of his appearances ("ss" = short story; "nv" = novelette):

 (1) "But the Patient Died" (nv) Collier’s, October 18, 1947 [online HERE and HERE]